- How might we find ways for students, educators, and caregivers to engage more authentically?

 - What if students, educators, and caregivers had more opportunities to inquire and use creativity and self-hood as a means for self and community advocacy?

 As many as 60,000 Philadelphia students come to class with their brains driven by “fight or flight” responses (Mathis, 2015).
-The tools of yoga and reflective journal writing offer research proven methods of managing physical, mental, and emotional stress.
-Children who practice yoga and journaling increase their capacity to manage their emotions, regulate their behavior, reduce stress, and improve conditions for learning.
+The tools of yoga and reflective writing offer research-proven methods of managing physical, mental, and emotional stress.
+Children who practice yoga and writing increase their capacity to manage their emotions, regulate their behavior, reduce stress, and improve conditions for learning.
 BRIDGE brings these practices to your school leading to a safer, happier learning environment for all in addition to approaching and measuring the specific and significant growth desired by each school we serve.

 - Yoga breathing exercises improve students readiness to learn by increasing oxygen rich blood to the brain